IngridAtMicrosoft/DocsContent/singlesource/how-to/how-to-template-with-tabs.md

 ---
-title: How-to template
+title: How-to template with tabs
-description: This article is a template for creating How-tos.
+description: This article is a template for creating How-tos with tabs.
 It contains a list of SEO rules and guidance for writing.
 author: IngridAtMicrosoft
 ms.author: inhenkel
 ms.topic: how-to